 The Wanna Decryptor 2.0 / Wanna Cry Ransomware attack

-On Friday the world witnesses one of the largest scale global ransomware attacks that was reported to affect 150 countries.
-In the UK, the largest victim was the NHS where the ransomware has caused serious disruption as well as several mainstream car manufacturers and many others globally.
+In May 2017, the world witnessed one of the largest scale global Ransomware attacks that was reported to affect 150 countries.
+In the UK, the largest victim was the NHS where the Ransomware has caused serious disruption as well as several mainstream car manufacturers and many others globally.

 The National Cyber Security Center has predicted that there may be further attacks this coming week.
 So there is no time like the present to ensure your business is protected.